Skip to content

 Method Signature

-// Concatenate SQL fragments
+// Concatenate SQL fragment

 apply(String applySql, Object... params)